Dbeaven405/liftoff-assignments/P2-Project_Outline/README.md

 * Hibernate
 * Thymeleaf templates
 ### What I'll Have to Learn
 I need to learn how to get the NPS api to connect to my program.
+Also ill need to learn more on Thymeleaf
 ### Project Tracker
 https://trello.com/b/shAjqbzp/lc-liftoff